yegor256/blog/_drafts/procs.md

 ---
 layout: post
-title: "Procedures, Functions, Methods, and Temporal Coupling"
+title: "How to Reduce Temporal Coupling"
 date: 2015-11-25
 place: Kyiv, Ukraine
 tags: java oop
 description:
-  ...
+  Sequential method calls inevitably mean temporal coupling, which is a bottleneck for effective refactoring, avoid them.
 keywords:
-  - procedures vs functions
-  - oop procedures
-  - procedures in oop
   - temporal coupling
-  - methods vs functions
+  - temporal coupling java
+  - temporal coupling hidden
+  - temporal coupling in oop
+  - temporal coupling definition
 ---

-There is no much of a difference between them, right?
-Procedures, methods, functions &mdash; just a piece of code that accepts some arguments and performs something for us.
-Basically, a set of instructions for the CPU, with a name and a list of parameters.
-Right.
-This is a procedure.
-Functions and methods are something else, something very different.
-But, theory aside, I want to show a practical example of refactoring, which makes procedural code more object-oriented and removes temporal coupling.
+Temporal coupling is a negative is when a few lines of code must stay in one particular code

 <!--more-->